General Annuity Information

 Canceling an annuity contract is called surrendering an annuity.
 Most insurance companies charge a surrender fee if canceled within the first 5 to 9 years of ownership.
 In general, the shorter an annuity is owned, the higher the surrender fee.
 As an example, if an annuity contract has an eight-year surrender period, it's quite possible to have to pay eight percent of the value of the investment if it is surrendered within the first year.
 The second year would be seven percent, and so on.
 Surrender fee schedules will most likely start on the initial date of the contract and not on subsequent deposits to the same annuity, though some calculate it based on each premium payment during the surrender period.
 When surrendering annuities, other penalties may also be applied, such as a 10% IRS penalty.

-Although an annuity is a contract that generally does not allow for a lot of flexibility, in most cases they come with a free-look provision that allows new holders to terminate their policies without paying surrender charges.
+Although an annuity is a contract that generally does not allow for a lot of flexibility, in most cases, they come with a free-look provision that allows new holders to terminate their policies without paying surrender charges.
 This is usually allowable within the first 10 to 30 days of signing the contract.

 Like most financial products, annuities have certain associated fees.
 These fees are sometimes called basis points.
 The number of basis points reflects a percentage of the investment.
 For instance, 100 basis points would be 1% of an investment, while 115 basis points would be 1.15%.
 Different annuities have different fees, but most of the fees below pertain specifically to variable annuities, which generally have more fees due to their more complex nature.

-Surrender Charges–This only applies when canceling, or "surrendering" an annuity.
+Surrender Charges–This only applies when canceling or "surrendering" an annuity.
 In most cases, it only applies to the beginning 5 to 9 years of the life of an annuity, but some plans may be subject to a surrender charge for as long as 15 to 20 years.
 For some policies, the surrender charge may decline over the years.
 It is possible to find annuities that don't have surrender charges, but these likely require higher annual expenses.
-Surrender charges can also be called contingent deferred sales charge or back-end sales load.
+Surrender charges can also be called contingent deferred sales charges or back-end sales load.

 Administrative Charges–These are used to cover the cost of mailings and ongoing service.
 It can range anywhere from 0.10% to 0.30% of the policy value per year.